Support for families

 Extended Family Support (EFS)

-The Extended Family Support program supports families who are experiencing significant stress and are at very high risk of seeking alternative living arrangements for their child or young person with disability.
+The Extended Family Support individual funding package supports families who are experiencing significant levels of stress and are at very high risk of seeking alternative living arrangements for their child or young person with disability.

 - manage day-to-day demands